OctopusDeploy/blog/blog/2025-05/tpf/index.md

   - Continuous Delivery
 ---

 We have helped thousands of customers go from quarterly multi-hour deployments with frequent failures to 15 minute (or less) deployments every week with infrequent failures after implementing Octopus Deploy.
-When I talk to customers, many believe the next step is implementing blue/green or canary deployments.
-But what they don't realize is the problem is no longer _how we deploy_.
-The problem has shifted to _functionality is created and released_ to users.
+When I talk to customers, they want to further improve their DORA metrics.
+To do that, many of them believe the next step is implementing blue/green or canary deployments to increase the deployment frequency from weekly to daily with zero downtime.

-Solving that problem requires implementing the principles of Continuous Delivery and focusing on:
+Automating deployments made production deployments _consistent, predictable, and reliable_.
+To achieve that, application teams had to change _how they introduced changes_ into the deployment pipeline.
+Typically application teams were required to adopt new tooling, such as git or containers.
+Or, storing everything as code, database migration scripts, build and deployment processes, infrastructure, and hosting configuration.

+Applications teams were not required to change how they _built and released new functionality_.
+A lot of application teams I've encountered still build features like they did when they had monthly or quarterly releases.
+Even the ones with weekly 15-minute deployments.
+It is impossible to achieve the benefits of Continuous Delivery, low risk releases, faster time to market, higher quality, lower costs, better products, and happier teams without addressing the following:

 - Getting feedback faster and ensuring new features being built are useful to users.
 - Making it easy for several developers to work in the same code base and coordinate multiple streams of work.